-Alewife (Alosa pseudoharengus) is a pelagic species that can occur in the lower Hudson River and Penhorn Creek from spring to fall.
+Alewife (Alosa pseudoharengus) is a pelagic species that can occur in the lower Hudson River from spring to fall.
 During the spring months, this species migrates through the New York Harbor to spawning grounds in the Hudson, Raritan, and Navesink Rivers, where eggs are deposited in slow-flowing water over a variety of substrates (Mackenzie 1990, Pardue 1983).
 Peak abundance of larval alewife in estuaries occurs in waters with salinities of 1-5 parts per thousand (ppt) at the surface and 1-15 ppt at the bottom (Locke and Courtenay 1995).
 Most juveniles emigrate from freshwater estuarine nursery habitats in the rivers where they were spawned between June and November of their first year (Pardue 1983).
 Adult alewife school in open waters and occupy a variety of inshore ocean, estuarine, and freshwater habitats depending on the season (Hildebrand 1963).
 They are only associated with bottom structure or substrate during spawning, which occurs in rivers and tributaries.
-Larval and juvenile alewife feed on small invertebrates, and adults feed on fish eggs, insects, crustacean eggs and larvae, and smaller fish.
+Larval and juvenile alewife feed on small invertebrates, and adults feed on fish eggs, insects, crustacean eggs and larvae, and smaller fish

-Given that alewife are pelagic, and neither spawning nor nursery habitat occurs within the lower Hudson River, the Preferred Alternative will not adversely affect this species within the Hudson River.
-The Preferred Alternative will result in a temporary increase in suspended sediment and localized increases in turbidity during installation and removal of cofferdams.
+Given that alewife are pelagic, and neither spawning nor nursery habitat occurs within the lower Hudson River, the Preferred Alternative will not adversely affect this species.
+The Preferred Alternative will result in a temporary increase in suspended sediment and localized increases in turbidity during installation and removal of the cofferdams.
+A turbidity curtain will be deployed during removal of the cofferdams to minimize the effects of sediment disturbance.
 Any temporary increases in suspended sediments will dissipate upon the cessation of sediment disturbing activities.
 Installation and removal of the cofferdams will result in temporary increases in underwater noise, which will be minimized through the use of a vibratory hammer as recommended by NMFS.
 The elevated noise levels will likely cause avoidance of the area by fish, but they are expected to return once vibratory hammering is complete.
 Temporary increases in vessel noise, traffic, and shading during the construction period will be within the range of typical vessel activity in the lower Hudson River, and suitable habitat will still be available within the Hudson River outside the soil improvement area; therefore, the Preferred Alternative will not impact habitat for alewife.